This guide to Caribbean island hopping is authored by Leo (with some additions by me, Nina!)

-The islands have a lot of natural beauty and a combination of old-world elegance and luxury resorts that make them very appealing.
-Virgin Gorda, the biggest island in the British Virgin Islands, and Jost Van Dyke, a beach party island, are both must-sees.
+Both the British and the U.S. Virgin Islands have a lot of natural beauty and a combination of old-world elegance and luxury resorts that make them very appealing.

-Between these islands are a lot of other interesting ones, like Norman Island, Salt Island, and Cooper Island, to mention a few.
-Their appeal comes down to a few simple things: miles of beautiful, clean sand beaches, dive sites that you can’t find anywhere else, and a gentle breeze that blows all the time.
+Between these two main islands are many other interesting ones, like Norman Island, Salt Island, and Cooper Island, to mention a few.
+Their appeal comes down to a few simple things: miles of beautiful, clean sand beaches, dive sites unlike anywhere else, and a gentle breeze that blows all the time.

-Make Tortola one of your Caribbean island-hopping stops.
-Tortola is an island that is full of color.
+You should also make Tortola one of your Caribbean island-hopping stops.
+Tortola is an island that is a British Virgin Island full of color.
 That doesn’t just mean the evergreen forest at higher elevations; it also implies the houses, flowers, food, and even the clothes.